Tanja Gönner

-Tanja Gönner (born 23 July 1969 in Sigmaringnen) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as managing director of the Federation of German Industries (BDI), the leading lobby organization of German industry since November 2022.
+Tanja Gönner (born 23 July 1969) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as managing director of the Federation of German Industries (BDI), the leading lobby organization of German industry since November 2022.

 As a CDU politician, she was a member of the German Bundestag from 2002 until her resignation on 13 July 2004, Minister of Social Affairs from 2004 to 2005 and Minister of the Environment from 2005 to 2011, as well as minister of transport for the state of Baden-Württemberg from 2010 to 2011.
 From 2012 to 2022, she was spokesperson of the board of the Deutsche Gesellschaft für Internationale Zusammenarbeit.

 Early life and education

 Gönner has an older sister, a younger sister, and a younger brother.
 She is Catholic and single.
 Gönner grew up in Bingen near Sigmaringen, where she also attended primary school.
 After graduating from the Liebfrauenschule Sigmaringen in 1989, Gönner initially trained as a legal clerk, which she completed with a diploma in 1992.
 In 1993, she studied law at the University of Tübingen, which she completed in 1997 with the first state examination in law.
 After her legal clerkship and second state examination in 1999, she was admitted to the bar.
 After completing her studies, Gönner initially worked as an insolvency administrator.